aaoeu/cashflowchallenge/site/content/post/when-do-readers-quit-reading-a-novel.md

 ---
-title: When do readers quit reading a novel?
+title: When do readers quit reading a silly novel?
 (With Images)
 date: 2018-05-30T04:00:00.000Z
 description: Thought I had this?
 Hello?
 image: /img/parrot-2458853_1280.jpg